igagandeep/igagandeep/README.md

  ### 👨‍💻 About Me :

-- :telescope: I’m Software Engineer and contributing to frontend for building web applications.
+- :telescope: I’m Web Developer and contributing to frontend for building web applications.

 - :seedling: Exploring something new everyday.